barumau/pandunia/engli/ren_da_nam.md

 that fits best the normal word structure in Pandunia.

-Names are nouns so they should end with -e or -ia or with a consonant that is easy to pronounce: h, l, m, n, r, s, w, x or y.
+Names are nouns so they should end with -e or -ia or with a consonant that is easy to pronounce: h, l, m, n, r, s, v, x or y.

 All names can be used for all genders.
 Some are traditionally more widely used for girls or boys.